 The gravitation that bound Ragna to the earth decreased.
 With her saber in her hand, she jumped over the soldiers’ heads.
 Her feet floated above the deviant that tried to prey upon the girl.
 The gravity that surrounded Ragna increased tenfold and forced her down as if she were an anchor.
-The soldier was too distracted to notice the black sole that crushed his skull to the ground.
-It echoed a sickening crunch, and under her boot, blood, bones, and visceral mass had spilled out.
+The soldier was too distracted to notice.
+The black sole crushed his skull to the ground, echoing a sickening crunch, and under her boot blood, bones, and other visceral matter had spilled out.

 “It wasn’t a three-point landing, but I gave you quite a show.
 Didn’t I?”
 Ragna winked at the sixth and last soldier.

 “Is he malfunctioning?”
 Ragna removed her saber from his fallen comrade’s head and flicked the blood away.
 “You know, this is starting to get sad.”
 She aimed her gun.
 “I think it’s better if we end this.”
 She pulled the trigger, and the last soldier fell.

 “That was some shoddy work.”
 Ragna tried to rub off the mess that had gotten under her heels.
 A rusty red had sullied the black of her boots.

 Ragna looked around.
 Her eyes caught the girl running into the woods.
 “Hey, wait.”
 Ragna rushed into the forest and followed her trail.

 The flames twisted through the trees and bushes.
 Transforming the soils into ashes, they extended their blazing arms and cast the dancing shadows of dying vegetation as emaciated demons.
 Toxic smoke erupted from their carcasses, turning the scene into a painting of vibrant orange and smoldering black.
 Through this canvas, the girl’s silhouette spurted.
 The fire enlarged it to a black titan, and the black-clad Ragna followed her.
-The heat scorched her skin and took away the moisture.

-Ragna pressed on.
+The heat scorched her skin, but Ragna pressed on.
 Neither of them lost speed.
 Despite being younger than her and untrained, the girl had maintained her head start.

 Eventually, Ragna saw an opening, and the orange and black subsided for the gray of asphalt.

 Where was the girl?
 No one was here.
 No trace of her was left.
 What the hell was she?
 Come to think of, why would she be in this warzone anyway?
 The soldiers had not entered the city itself.
 They were on a highway.
 It was the middle of the night, and no civilians – dead or alive – were there.
 If the girl had intended to run, why did she stay until the very end?
 There were multiple openings during her fight with the soldiers.
 It didn’t make sense.

 Monsters did not need words.
 They were existences who had neither conscious nor sentience, and their purpose was to die.
 Humans kill them and attain the designation of hero.
 They died for the hero’s glory – her glory.
 If they hurt others, then they had to pay the price.

 Time for some action.

 The tiger roared, and out of its mouth, it fired a rocket.
 Ragna swung her sword.
 Sparks buzzed, and the sound of two metals grating against each other clinked in her ears.
 Neither of them was going to yield and let the other win.
 But unlike that weapon, she could become more powerful.

 “Well, at least you are better than your predecessor.”

 She had never calculated the exact numbers, but from her assessment, these missiles could break through the gravitation field.
 The rocket had been a testament to that.
 There were too many for her sword to cut through all of them.
 If she moved, they would recalibrate and bombard her with their numbers.
 She had to wait.

 Don’t panic.
-Don’t listen to your reflexes…Now.
+Don’t listen to your instincts…Now.

 Ragna jumped.
 She skipped over the missiles and landed atop the tiger’s head.
 The projectiles hit the street and transformed the highway into a mosaic of craters and asphalt.
-Debris spewed around, and flames began to spread from the impact.
+Debris spewed around, flames began to spread from the impact.

 So, that thing can create fire.

 The machine had registered the weight on its head.
 It shook its body like a wild bull, trying to get rid of Ragna.
 But against the gravitational pull of her glove, it was an insect against a dragon.
 Ragna jumped from its head to its lower back and landed behind the missile launcher.
 She swung her saber.
-Increasing the gravitational pull on her blade, she sliced through the device.
-The missile launcher crackled electric sparks, and its fragments crashed to the ground.
+Increasing the gravitational pull on her blade, it sliced through the device.
+The missile launcher crackled with electric sparks, and its fragments crashed to the ground.

 She pointed her weapon at the machine’s back.
 It’s time to put an end to this revolting lawnmower.
 She heard a clicking sound, and the machine’s back opened, revealing a circular hatch.